-Understanding how to define a target audience and a niche, it’s a beneficial and necessary tool for any brands, products and/or services that are trying to solve a real problem.
+Understanding how to define a target audience and a niche is beneficial and necessary for any brand, product, and/or service that is trying to solve a real problem.

-Recently, we have worked and supported the launch of South Asian Therapists, the very first online global directory for South Asian therapy and mental health professionals.
-An online platform created to provide clear, transparent communication for both therapists and patients, allowing this very specific community to find a safe, trusted space online.
+Recently, we supported the launch of South Asian Therapists, the very first online global directory for South Asian therapy and mental health professionals.
+We created an online platform to provide clear, transparent communication for both therapists and patients, allowing this very specific community to find a safe, trusted space online.

 This particular case study is very important to us because, in the very first weeks of its launch, the platform was not only able to register and sign-up an incredible amount of vendors and interests, but it has also had a massive impact on raising awareness for minority segments of the population as well as bringing its community closer.

-In the first few weeks of its announcement, this project gained momentum and over 500 people reached out before the platform was live.
-The project was born from the very inspiring mind behind the Pink Ladoo Project, founder and best-selling author Raj Khaira.
+In the first few weeks following its launch announcement, this project gained momentum and over 500 people reached out before the platform was live.
+The idea initially took shape in the very inspiring mind behind the Pink Ladoo Project, founder and best-selling author Raj Khaira.
 Raj quickly understood that her audience needed help and she quickly responded to a real need, providing her community with a new platform, where support would be available, knowing it would really benefit both professionals and those seeking therapy.

 The importance of a community

 Her community inspired her idea, helped her shape the product, and ultimately became its final patron.
 A community is a reflection of a physical audience, and where there is an audience, there are clear expectations on the type of content and support available.

 To refer back to this example, South Asian Therapists’ niche is a segment of the PinkLadoo audience.
 Yes, the brand looks absolutely amazing, and the website works wonderfully, but if it wasn’t for the people and the necessity of bringing the platform to life, this wouldn’t have worked as well as it did.